elafallik/AI-project/README.md

 # AI-project
-Final project of the "67842 INTRODUCTION TO ARTIFICIAL INTELLIGENCE" course at HUJI
+Final project for the "67842 INTRODUCTION TO ARTIFICIAL INTELLIGENCE" course at HUJI